RuterNo/adt-doc/docs/operational-api.md

 #### Find Journeys - by Vehicle Task Id

-To find journeys servicing a specific vehicle task, a vehicle task identifier can be provided as `query` string.
+To find journeys servicing a specific vehicle task, a vehicle task identifier can be provided as `vehicleTask` string.

 In this example, we use this mechanism to look up all journeys included in a vehicle task.
 Since we do not include any service windows date range in our query, we only get journeys matching the given vehicle task on the current date.